 - How do you know when it’s too late to start seeds?

 Excellent questions!
 The answer is not always clear when you read the instructions on seed packets but there’s a simple way to figure it out.

-- How long the plant takes to mature (from seed to harvest or winter dormancy)
+- Check the seed packet to see how long the plant takes to mature (from seed to harvest or winter dormancy).

 The answer is going to be different for each type of seed.
 Even within one plant species, there are many variations in the time needed from seed to harvest or flowering.
 For example, some early types of tomatoes are ready in just over 60 days and others take twice that long.
 So you have to plan accordingly for every single type of seed you grow.

 At the risk of sounding like a nag, it’s also very important to follow the planting instructions on the packet (location, amount of sun, type of soil, spacing, seed depth…) for best results.

 Also, some seed packets list germination rates (what percentage of the seeds should germinate).
 For example, a germination rate of 80%, means that for every 10 seeds you start, 8 should sprout if conditions are favourable.
 Don’t assume you’ve done something wrong if only some of your seeds sprout.
 It could just be that it’s a seed type that always has some duds.